-For additional challenge, roll 1d20: a result of 1 or 2 indicates a monster 1 hit die higher, and a result of 3 means the monster is 2 hit dice higher than the labyrinth level.
+For an additional challenge, roll 1d20 for each encounter.
+A roll of 1 or 2 indicates the monster is 1 hit die higher than the labyrinth level, while 3 means the monster is 2 hit dice higher.

 Wilderness Wandering Monsters